data-apis/array-api/spec/API_specification/data_type_functions.md

     -   a class with that encapsules the following attributes:

         -   **bits**: _int_
-            -   The number of bits occupied by the type
+            -   number of bits occupied by the type
         -   **max**: _int_
-            -   The largest representable number.
+            -   largest representable number.
         -   **min**: _int_
-            -   The smallest representable number.
+            -   smallest representable number.

 (function-result_type)=
 ### result_type(*arrays_and_dtypes)